 This make-do attitude carries over to her fashion style, at the moment part 90s grunge, part Y2K indie girl, with loose tees, sweatshirts and hoodies layered over distressed denim and DMs or chunky boots.
 She calls out Grantham as, “the deadest place on earth, it’s so boring”, but says “with the crappest towns come the most amazing charity shops”, and this is where she and her sisters would go scavenging for bargains, sharing clothes between their wardrobes (her tips are to keep an open mind and wash it as soon as you get home).
 Now she’s in the public eye, to make sure that all her outfits are sustainably sourced, she’s launched a clever online initiative called ‘Fifth Sister Swap Shop’, swapping items with fans who will DM her options.
 In the Covid-free future, she would like to extend the project so fans can swap clothes with each other at gigs.

 Humberstone describes her music as “kind of dark, electronic-y pop, with really cutting lyrics.
 I think for me the most important thing about a song is having really, really, really personal, vulnerable lyrics.
 Like I said before, it’s kind of my safe space where I feel I can be completely unfiltered.
 If I do that and I’m being completely honest then it’s the best.
 It’s the best therapy for me.”

 “So yeah, I write mostly for myself, I guess that’s why it’s so personal because I’m just trying to figure out how I feel about shit.
 That’s the kind of music I connect to the most.”

+No one captures the raw turmoil of youth quite like Holly Humberstone.
 The upcoming EP documents first love and first responsibilities in an authentic way relatable to all generations.
-No one captures the raw turmoil of youth quite like Holly Humberstone, and it’s captivating.